 Choosing to adopt is a big decision for any family.
 Choosing to adopt internationally is, perhaps, an even bigger decision.
 It's important to research organizations, programs and countries throughly.

 Agape Adoptions is a licensed, fully Hague accredited child placing agency based in Washington state.
 Being accredited means that a third party (such as IAAME) has determined through a rigorous assessment of evidence that the organization meets standards of best practices and quality services.
 Accreditation protects adoptees, adoptive families and adoption agencies.

 We work with adoptive families across the U.S., and offer homestudy and post placement services to families in Alaska, Washington and Oregon.
-Agape currently has programs in China, Bulgaria, Dominican Republic, Honduras, Hong Kong, and Romania.
+Agape currently has programs in China, Bulgaria, Dominican Republic, Honduras, Hong Kong, Sri Lanka and Romania.

 Agape Adoptions provides a FREE Personalized Adoption Finance Coaching Service with a customized adoption finance plan for our adopting families.
 This Service offers webinars, training videos and consultations with a coach help you create an adoption budget, and learn about fundraising, grants and more!

 YAFC service, "Families that use Kelly's system of Tools to Finance Your Adoption, Grant Writing, Special Events and more, typically raise between $5,000 and $15,000 for their adoptions."
 Click here to learn more about Adoption Finance Coaching Services.
 Once a family is accepted to Agape Adoptions, we will set you up with the Coaching Services.
 A federal tax credit is available to eligible families.
 Visit:https://www.irs.gov/taxtopics/tc607 (or look up IRS tax topic 607) to learn more.